websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/message-bus/listening-for-messages.md

 DestinationNames.DOCUMENT_LIBRARY_PDF_PROCESSOR
 ```

-Search the [`DestinationNames`](https://github.com/liferay/liferay-portal/blob/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]/portal-kernel/src/com/liferay/portal/kernel/messaging/DestinationNames.java) class or other APIs for the name of the destination you want to listen on.
+Search Liferay's `*DestinationNames` classes in the [source code](https://github.com/liferay/liferay-portal/tree/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]) or search other APIs for the name of the destination you want to listen on.
 You'll specify the destination name in your message listener.

 ## Implement the `MessageListener` Interface